 Epiphany is the web browser for the GNOME desktop.
 Its goal is to be simple and easy to use.
 Epiphany ties together many GNOME components in order to let you focus on the Web content, instead of the browser application.

 As part of the GNOME project, Epiphany is Free Software.
-In epiphany, I worked mainly on a few bugfixing tasks as well as helping port some parts of the code to the new WebKit2GTK+ API, which I also helped to write.
+In epiphany, and as a member of Igalia‘s WebKit team, I worked mainly on a few bugfixing tasks as well as helping port some parts of the code to the new WebKit2GTK+ API, which I also helped to write.

 frogr: a flickr remote organizer for GNOME

 Frogr is a small GTK+ application for the GNOME desktop that allows users to manage their accounts in the Flickr image hosting website.
 It supports all the basic Flickr features, including uploading pictures, adding descriptions, setting tags and managing sets and groups pools.

 I am the lead developer of this project, which I started working on back in 2009, and so far I’m fairly happy with its current status and the implemented features it provides, specially considering that I only work on it every now and then in my spare time, a really scarce asset nowadays.
 This project is Free Software and published under the terms of the GNU General Public License v3.

 Vagalume is a Last.fm client written using GTK+.
 It should work on any GNOME-based system, but it was originally designed work on Maemo, the platform used by some Nokia devices such as the 770, N800, N810 and N900.

 My main contributions to this project are the implementation of the Maemo status bar plugin, a freedesktop tray icon for the desktop, a vagalumectl script for remote control capabilities through D-Bus, and “media keys support” for the freedesktop version, using the gnome-settings-daemon.